lanimc/FinalAPIProject/ReadMe.md

 # Beer and Dessert Pairings

-<h2>Project Requirements</h2>
+<h2>Project Description</h2>
-Create a single page (client-side only) web experience that ideally leverages data from at least one public web API and incorporates the use of at least one Javascript “interaction” library, such as p5, D3, Three, etc.
+A single page (client-side only) web experience that leverages data from three web APIs and incorporates the use of the Javascript “interaction” library D3.

 APIs: